-A will is a legal document, which describes a person’s wishes about his assets distribution between his family members, friends or other people upon his death.
-He can even include his dog into a will if he wants to.
+A will is a legal document, which describes a person’s wishes about his or her assets distribution between his or her family members, friends or other people upon his or her death.
+A person can even include their dog into a will if they wish to do so.
 Another option is to keep some funds for charity also.

-A will has exact details of all the asses the person owns and the names of the people with the shares of the assets they are getting.
-You can read more on terminology and history of wills here: https://en.wikipedia.org/wiki/Will_and_testament
+A will has exact details of all the assets the person owns and the names of the people with the shares of the assets they are getting.
+You can read more on terminology and history of wills here.

 Any person who acknowledges his mortality thinks about making a will at some point of his life.
 It is especially important if you are living abroad and have some immovable assets out of your home country.

-In such case a solution seems to be only one make a will and be sure your wealth gets to the right hands.
+In such a case a solution seems to be only one: make a will and be sure your wealth gets to the right hands.

 These are some of the consequences of not having a will: